Configuring SSL

 • mixed: HTTP and HTTPS.

-• on: HTTPS only.
+• full: HTTPS only.
 HTTP requests will be redirected to HTTPS.

 Self-signed Certificate Example